 - 1 cup instant corn masa flour

-- Line a tortilla press with plastic wrap (both plates).
-Place a ball of dough in the center (so plastic wrap will be on both sides) and press until tortilla measures 5-6 inches in diameter.
-Carefully peel off plastic wrap.
+- Line both plates of a tortilla press with plastic wrap, then place a ball of dough in the center.
+Press until the tortilla measures 5-6 inches in diameter.
+Carefully peel off the plastic wrap.